Enforcing your Final Divorce Order: Money and Property Issues

 This final order may

 Order your former spouse to pay you.

-Award you certain property.
+Award you ownership of certain property.

 If the debt (arrears) is not too old, DCS may be able to collect it.
 DCS does not collect unpaid interest.

 If there is a lot of back support, you may not want DCS's services.
 You may be able to find a lawyer who will take the case on a contingent basis.
 This means that you do not pay the lawyer a fee.
 Instead, the lawyer gets part of the back payments as payment for services.
 A lawyer might take your case depending on

 A lawyer could also help you get a judgment so you can bring a collection action on your own.

 You can try.
 Either parent can file a motion to change the child support amount if the case meets certain conditions, such as

 the income of one or both parents changes greatly

 Read If You Want to Modify (Change) Your Child Support Court Order to learn more.